nizie002/PyRth/README.md

 - **Multiple Output Formats**: Generate results in images and CSV files for comprehensive examination.
 - **Open Source**: Fully accessible source code for transparency and community contributions.
 - **Cross-Platform**: Compatible with Windows, macOS, and Linux systems.
+- **Algorithm Development Tools**: Includes a rich set of utilities to prototype, compare, and validate new thermal analysis algorithms.

+## Foster-to-Cauer Transformation Reference

+PyRth serves as an open-source reference implementation of the Foster-to-Cauer transformation used in thermal transient analysis.
+They aim for the same result but trade off speed and numerical behavior.

+- `sobhy`: Fast, general-purpose method and the default choice.
+- `lanczos`: Fastest, approximate method, trades accuracy for speed.
+- `polylong`: Classic polynomial long-division; straightforward but can become heavy for very long ladders.
+- `khatwani`: Series-expansion based route; very sensitive to numeric precision on large models.
+- `boor_golub`: Alternative route that works directly from the Foster ladder; very sensitive to numeric precision on large models.

 ## 🚀 Installation